Basic First Aid :

 Notice to Doctor :

 • Assess for signs of poisoning: difficulty swallowing or breathing, muscle weakness or paralysis, or bleeding disorders.

 Administer anti-tetanus inj if none has been given in the last 5years.

 • Administer polyvalent antivenom and other anti-inflammatory agents if necessary.

 • The bandages should be left in position until appropriate antivenom and resuscitation equipment has been assembled.

 • Avoid crepe or other bandaging in all cytotoxic bites.

-• Assess regularly (q 10-15 min) patents suspected of neurotoxic snake bites for the development of complications.
+• Assess regularly (q 10-15 min) for the development of complications in patients suspected of neurotoxic snake bites.

 • Start CPR if the patient is unresponsive and no respiratory movement is detectable.